Facture-Inc/.github/profile/README.md

 ## Hello 👋

-Bunch of nerds developing on the evm ecosystem
+We are Bunch of nerds developing on the evm ecosystem